keevitaja/linguist/README.md

-# Linguist - Localization for Laravel
+# Linguist - Multilingual urls and redirects for Laravel

-This package provides an easy multilingual localization support for the Laravel framework.
+This package provides an easy multilingual urls and redirection support for the Laravel framework.

 ## Installation